VelonSocks

 They can share the same visual direction, but the production file usually needs separate scaling so heel, cuff, and logo placement still look balanced on the smaller sock.

-Start with the same foot-size logic as crew socks, then confirm total sock height and cuff opening during the sample because calf fit matters more on OTC programs.
+Start with the same foot-size logic as crew socks, then confirm total height and cuff opening during the sample because calf fit matters more on OTC programs.

 Lead with the size system your customer expects first, then add a smaller secondary conversion line.
-US-first packaging works best for the United States, while EU-first is clearer for many European channels.
+US-first works best for the United States, while EU-first is clearer for many European channels.

 Related Guides

-Compare cotton, polyester, nylon, merino, bamboo, and blended yarn choices before you lock the product brief.
+Compare cotton, polyester, nylon, merino, bamboo, and blend routes before you lock the product brief.

-Review hang tags, barcode labels, inserts, and branded packaging options for retail and private label sock programs.
+Review hang tags, barcodes, inserts, retail boxes, and launch-ready packaging choices for branded sock programs.

-Use buyer-side QC checkpoints to define defects, tolerances, and approval rules before bulk production ships.
+Define defect levels, acceptable variation, and buyer approval rules before bulk production ships.

-Use care guidance for washing, drying, storage, and packaging inserts so end customers keep performance socks in better condition.
+Use care guidance for washing, drying, storage, and packaging inserts so end customers keep socks in better condition.

 Related Articles